 Those first years were full of struggles to survive and to pioneer a farm establishment on virgin soil.

 One day, much against his conscience, David Friesen had to ask for groceries on credit at the village store.
 The proprietor had noticed his smoking habit.
-Now he gently but firmly, "I will gladly charge up any of your essential groceries, but that packet of tobacco will be cash."
+Now he gently but firmly said, "I will gladly charge up any of your essential groceries, but that packet of tobacco will be cash."

 David complied, but was so stricken in conscience that he decided to break this selfish habit, and he told of this incident when anyone wondered at the change in him.